Home > Mac Data Recovery Tips

 Note: Before you follow the steps below, you have to make sure your Mac has an Internet connection.

 Step 1: Boot your Mac into macOS Recovery mode by following the tutorial.
-Different Mac models require different methods to boot Mac into macOS Recovery Mode
+The methods to boot Mac into macOS Recovery Mode vary due to the changes in Mac models.

 Step 2: Choose a network for your Mac.
-You need to make your Mac connected to the Internet all the time.
+Ensure the Mac is connected to the Internet all the time.

 Step 3: Open Terminal from the Utilities drop-down menu.